mwilki23/rsp_project/README.md

 ```
 source $WORKSPACE/devel/setup.bash

-# Replace $WORKSAPCE with the appropriate worksapce path
+# Replace $WORKSPACE with the appropriate worksapce path
 ```

 5. Run roscore on either turtlebot or your machine (depending on which has the MASTER_URI)